-This page describes how Registry Notary turns a subject identifier and a configured claim into a signed evaluation or verifiable credential.
+This page describes how Registry Notary turns typed request inputs and a configured claim into a signed evaluation or verifiable credential.
 It is an explanation, not a how-to: there are no commands here.
-For commands, see Run Registry Notary locally and Configure a claim.
+For commands, see the Registry Notary documentation and the Registry Stack project authoring guide.

 Why issue credentials at all